Looking to embark on a new career path?

 Sometimes, a major overhaul is necessary, which involves stripping vehicles back and cleaning or replacing any worn or defective components.
 All of this can require a certain level of physical fitness and high competency of practical skills.

-Skills needed to be a heavy vehicle mechanic
+2. What skills do I need to be a heavy vehicle mechanic?

 A heavy vehicle mechanic needs a certain skillset to be able to perform a wide range of tasks.
 These include: